django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 - Delete all a user's tweets

 ---
+# XSS

+### Any Questions?

+---

 ## A hacked talk

 ### Asheesh Laroia & Karen Rustad

 Note:
-- Asheesh was talking at PyCon 2014 about setting up a server and used Nate Aune's version of the Django polls tutorial
+- Asheesh was talking at PyCon 2014 about setting up a server
-- Found Nate Aune's version of the Django polls tutorial, and loaded it up.
+- Used Nate Aune's version of the Django polls tutorial (on Github)
-- At this point, I said, people should start voting!
-Which is better -- Chewbacca or Caffeine?
-- But then I noticed there was a new entry in the list, labeled lol.
-- (20:32 is when I got pwned, for screencap purposes.)
-- Here's what happened

 ---